kennyvel/kennyvel.github.io/_pages/projects.md

 Tiled Heroes is a strategy game playable on PC and mobile devices, created in Unity.
 The player has to use the few units provided to them to eliminate every enemy in the level, for a few levels.

 This was a project that I worked on as the final project for a mobile games class in college.
 Unlike all the other assignments in the class before this one, I had both complete control over what I wanted to create, and no guidance besides a list of criteria for grading.
+The previous assignments in class gave me a foundation for coding in C#, creating scripts, asset management, and other Unity basics.

 For this game, I implemented:
 - Levels with different tile maps using Tiled